 After seeing the same stereotypical photographs of female travelers circulating across social media platforms, photographer Alina Rudya vowed to set the record straight.
-Though Alina doesn’t hold anything against women who post these standard travel ’grams (e.g. posed portraits of elegantly dressed goddesses sipping champagne on the beach), she was sick of that singular image being reflected upon her and her peers.
-The truth is: that’s not the only way that women travel, and not all women shy away from adventure.
+Though Alina doesn’t hold anything against women who post the clichéd ’grams (e.g. the posed portraits of elegantly dressed goddesses sipping champagne on the beach), she was sick of that singular image representing all female travelers.
+The truth is: that’s not the only way that women travel.

-In an effort to challenge the one-dimensional view of female travelers on social media, Alina founded Bell Collective, an online community where professional female photographers share everything from candid portraits to drone images, landscape photos, and adventure shots — some whimsical, some moody, some photojournalistic, but all taken by women.
-The page also publishes original interviews with women who work in male-dominated professions, such as commercial airline pilots, taxi drivers, and brewers.
+So, to challenge that one-dimensional view of female travelers, Alina founded Bell Collective, an online community where professional female photographers share everything from candid portraits to drone images, landscape photos, and adventure shots — some whimsical, some moody, some photojournalistic, but all taken by women.
+The page also publishes original interviews with women who work in male-dominated professions, as commercial airline pilots, taxi drivers, brewers, and the like.

 Despite the incredible impact that women are making in the travel space, sexism is still alive and well.
-Alina finds that she is often the only woman who’s invited on press trips, and on several occasions, male business executives have looked her in the eye and told her that they don’t like working with women, as they are too “self-critical” and timid.
+Alina finds that she is often the only woman who’s invited on press trips, and on several occasions, male business executives have looked her in the eye and told her that they don’t like working with female travelers, believing that women are too “self-critical” and timid.
 These experiences only solidify the need for platforms like Bell Collective, and while Alina knows that it’s not easy to break down gender stereotypes, she also understands that we have to start somewhere.
 She wants young women to know that their voices matter in the travel industry, that their future careers and travel experiences aren’t limited to the Instagram-model version of globetrotting.

 Alina’s mission and message speak to the importance of feminism in the travel space, a topic that doesn’t always get the attention it deserves.
 In honor of International Women’s Day, we’re looking at the way our industry treats women — and the significant impact that countless female travelers are currently making.